David-Else/developer-workstation-setup-script/README.md

 ./setup.sh
 ```

+### Make any final changes

-If you have an Intel CPU with a built-in GPU then `sudo dnf install libva-intel-driver`, MPV will then use HW acceleration.
+- If you have an Intel CPU with a built-in GPU then `sudo dnf install libva-intel-driver`, MPV will then use HW acceleration.

-When Neovim is first run it will give errors as there are no plugins installed.
+- When Neovim is first run it will give errors as there are no plugins installed.
 Type `:PaqInstall` to install them, then `:q` and run again to finish installation.

-**ENJOY!**
+- For VS Code icons that work in Neovim double click `extras/codicon.ttf` in Gnome Files

+- Install extra applications, for example: `pip3 install --user yt-dlp gitlint tldr`

+**ENJOY!** Please report any bugs you may encounter.

 ## Neovim keybindings and plugins used